digitalocean/terraform-provider-digitalocean/docs/data-sources/byoip_prefix.md

 DigitalOcean account.
 This is useful if the BYOIP prefix in question is not managed by Terraform or you need to utilize any of the prefix's data.

-**Note:** BYOIP prefixes are created and managed outside of Terraform through the DigitalOcean control panel or API.
+**Note:** If you need to manage BYOIP prefixes using Terraform, `digitalocean_byoip_prefix` resource can be utilised instead.
 This data source is read-only.

-An error is triggered if the provided BYOIP prefix UUID does not exist.

 ## Example Usage